James 'Chick' Doyle: Later life

 Following his retirement from playing, Doyle took up coaching and administration.
 In 1960, he was listed among the Midland Branch 'Entertainment' committee members.
 By 1968 he was serving on Midland branch executive committee and was president of the Leinster branch of the Badminton Union of Ireland from 1973 to 1978.
+In 1976, he became a partner in the Great Outdoors sports shop in Dublin, where he opened the Chick Doyle racquet shop.
+By 1980, Doyle was a Vice President of the Badminton Union of Ireland.
 He died of heart related health problems in 1985.